pantelis/artificial-intelligence/artificial_intelligence/syllabus/_index.md

----
-title: Syllabus
----
 # Syllabus

 ## Books

 1. AIMA - [Artificial Intelligence: A Modern Approach, by Stuart Russell, 4th edition, 2021](https://www.amazon.com/Artificial-Intelligence-A-Modern-Approach/dp/0134610997) and also [here.](http://aima.cs.berkeley.edu/)
-2. GERON: "[Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow", 3rd Edition](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow-dp-1492032646/dp/1492032646/ref=dp_ob_title_bk), by Geron, 2019.
+2. GERON: "[Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow", 3rd Edition](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow-dp-1098125975/dp/1098125975/ref=dp_ob_title_bk), 2022.
 This is very useful if you aim in using TF2 but irrespectively of the framework essential for those new to Python to complete your projects.
 3. DL - Deep Learning: https://www.deeplearningbook.org/  (free).
 NOTE: See also the very good https://d2l.ai/ but the chapter references below are from the Ian Goodfellow's book that I am familiar with.

 ## Planned Schedule